sshashank124/sshashank124.github.io/content/_index.md

 >
 > 1st place at both *Formula Student Germany* and *Formula Student East (Hungary)*

 I was a member of AMZ Driverless, ETH's Formula Student Driverless team, for the 2018-2019 season.
-My primary role was as a member of the Perception team which was responsible for processing and analyzing all incoming information from the 2 cameras and 2 LiDARs on the car.
+Being part of the Perception team, my primary role was to process and analyze all incoming information from the 2 cameras and 2 LiDARs on the car.
 My tasks involved the calibration of the various sensors in both the spatial and temporal domain to allow for fusion of the sensors data for combined processing.

 My secondary role was the programming of various AVR32 microcontrollers on the car for interfacing with various components such as the Inertial Navigation System (INS), Low Voltage controller (LV), accumulators (AKKU), dashboard (DB), and the CAN interface tying them all together.